internship-team-ny/Redis-NLU-modules/README.md

 (quit) ends the connection to the redis server.

-An example call for storing certain parameters of tweets and then retrieving them:
+An example call for storing only the text, ID, and source of tweets and then retrieving them:

 ```
 var redis = require('redis_module.js');

 var tweets = [TweetOne,TweetTwo];
-var parameters = ['text','id_str','source'];
+var parameters = ['text', 'id_str', 'source'];
 redis.storeTweetsDetailed('id', tweets, parameters);
-redis.retrieveTweets('id',function(reply){
+redis.retrieveTweets('id', function(reply){
      var retrievedTweets = reply;
 });
 ```